-Attaching child safety seats with tether straps
+Attaching tether straps 🕮

 Many forward-facing child safety seats include a tether strap which extends from the back of the child safety seat and hooks to an anchoring point called the top tether anchor.
 Tether straps are available as an accessory for many older safety seats.
 Contact the manufacturer of your child seat for information about ordering a tether strap, or to obtain a longer tether strap if the tether strap on your safety seat does not reach the appropriate top tether anchor in the vehicle.